9:00 - 9:05

 A Localised Approach to Education and Retention

-Explore how a rural trust transformed an underused facility into a thriving simulation and training centre, supporting local apprenticeships, flexible training, and high retention, a replicable, resilient solution for workforce development.
+Explore how a rural trust created a thriving simulation and training centre, supporting local apprenticeships, flexible training, and high retention, a replicable, resilient solution for workforce development

 11:50 – 12:20